 - The sales price is $300,000 or less, and

-- The buyer signs an affidavit that states he intends to use the property for personal purposes for at least 50% of the time the property is occupied for the 2 years immediately following closing.
+- The buyer signs an affidavit that states he intends to use the property for personal purposes for at least 50% of the time the property is occupied for the 2 twelve-month periods immediately following closing.

 If this exception applies, no withholding is required and the closing can take place as planned.
 However, if this exception does not apply, another alternative is available.